-Geography 105: Geography of World Affairs:
+Geography/ International Studies 105: Geography of World Affairs:

-Summer Quarter, 2018
+Summer Quarter, 2019

 Course Syllabus:

 Welcome to Geography 105.
 This is a five-credit course that fulfils a Social Science distribution requirement for the Associate in Arts and Sciences (AAS) Degree at Bellevue College.
-This course satisfies General Education Requirements in the following areas: There are no prerequisites for this class.
-This is a cross listed course.
-There will be students from Geography 105 and International Studies 105 and both will share the same Canvas site.
-Instructor: Ian P. Walker Mailing address:
+This course satisfies General Education Requirements in the following areas:

+There are no prerequisites for this class.

+Please note that this is a cross-listed course.
+There are students here from Geography 105 as well as International Studies 105.
+All students will share the same Canvas site.

+Instructor: Ian P. Walker

+Mailing address:

-Geography Department Social Science Division/Room D110 Bellevue College 3000 Landerholm Circle SE Bellevue, WA 98007 lan Walker - phone: (425) 564-2213 Division Office - phone: (425) 564-2331 and fax (425) 564-3108 Distance Education Office - phone: (425) 564-2438 Office - B106 Office hour: I will be conducting online office hours for summer quarter.
+Geography Department Social Science Division/Room D110 Bellevue College 3000 Landerholm Circle SE Bellevue, WA 98007 Ian Walker - phone: (425) 564-2213 Division Office - phone: (425) 564-2331 and fax (425) 564-3108 Distance Education Office - phone: (425) 564-2438 Office - B106 Office hours: I will be conducting online office hours for summer quarter.
 I will be available on Canvas chat Monday 12:00-2:00 and Wednesday 12:00-2:00.
 We can also arrange a Skype call if that is preferred.
-Please use the Canvas online email to reach me If Canvas is down, you can contact me at ian.walker@bellevuecollege.edu Regarding email correspondence: I will answer your emails within 24 hours.
-I will most likely be able to reply sooner than 24 hours but please email me as early as possible and do not wait until the last minute for important conversations.
-Important: please read very thoroughly through all of the materials in the Getting Started section in order to acclimate yourself with the structure of the course Course Description:
+For emails, please use the Canvas online messaging system to reach me If Canvas is down, you can contact me at ian.walker@bellevuecollege.edu Important: please read very thoroughly through all of the materials in the Getting Started section in order to acclimate yourself with the structure of the course Course Description: